OnlyBadForecasts/OnlyBadForecasts.github.io/README.md

 5. The past 20 seasons of historical data (thin solid lines of various colors)

 #### Secondary Chart
-1. Current seasons observed data as a percent of the historical median (dotted blue)
+1. Current season observed data as a percent of the historical median (dotted blue)
 2. Forecast median as a percent of the historical median (dashed purple)

 #### Tertiary Chart